 Stand up paddle boarding (SUP) has exploded as one of the best human-powered activities and fits any ability.
-The Tahoe SUP experience is serene, a perfect way to get on the water and experience the mountain view and, of course, clear blue lake.
+There’s no better way to get on the water and experience the sweeping mountain views and clear blue lake.

 Environmental Community Service, Friends of the INYO